mansirankawat/mansirankawat.github.io/_pages/about.md

 I am broadly interested in theory of deep learning, optimization for games and robustness against adversarial attacks.

-Currently, I am interested in understanding stability in min-max optimization especially in the context of Adversarial training using stability concepts from Control Theory
+Currently, I am interested in understanding stability in min-max optimization especially in the context of Adversarial training using stability concepts from Control Theory.